emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/88-sio.md

 - line printer
 - paper tape reader/punch

-In current implementation of Altair 8800 emulator, the only suitable device which can be attached to the board is terminal ADM-3A from Lear Siegler, Inc and which is described in its own section.
+In current implementation of Altair 8800 emulator, the only suitable device which can be attached to the board is terminal ADM-3A from Lear Siegler, Inc and which is described in the particular section.

 ## Configuration file